MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 4. In the **Contract No.** and **Service Item No**. fields you can see the numbers of the contract and service item owned by the selected customer.
 If the customer owns more than one contract with more than one service item included, then the value of these fields will be **Multiple**.
 To see the list of related contracts or service items, select these field values.
 5. In the **New Customer No.** field, choose the new customer.
 6. In the **New Ship-to Code** field, choose the address.
-7. Choose **OK** to change the customer and ship-to code of the service contracts.
+7. Choose the **OK** button to change the customer and ship-to code of the service contracts.
 8. Choose the **Lock Contract** action to lock the contract and to make sure that the changes will be part of the contracts.

 ## <a name="to-update-a-service-contract-price"></a>To update a service contract price